 The result tends to be 0.5 to 0.7 ° C higher that in oral temperature readings.
 A rectal temperature reading is recommended for patients younger than 6 years.

 Several factors affect body temperature, which can change slightly, but a body temperature of below 35 degrees is alarmingly low.
 Some factors which affect the internal body temperature are the constitution of the individual, especially the degree of obesity, and their age and general standard of health.There are also external factors that may make someone hot : Acclimatization also known as adaptation.
 The degree of atmospheric humidity: More moisture in the air decreases the ability of the body to lose heat through sweating.
 Clothing: dark and thick clothes will cause increases more than other items of clothing.
 The existence of diseases that impair sweating: diabetes, heart, lung and kidney impairment.
 Diseases with increased heat production: infections, hyperthyroidism and those that are accompanied by fever.
 Use of certain drugs including many sedatives, amphetamines and antidepressants.
 Psychopathy and states of acute or chronic alcohol abuse that decrease heat tolerance.

 If your temperature is higher or lower than the temperatures discussed above, you may want to consult some of our related articles on different body temperatures.

-If you want to read similar articles to Is a Body Temperature of 36,3, 36.4 or 36.5 Normal, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to Is a Body Temperature of 36,3, 36.4 or 36.5 Normal, we recommend you browse around our Diseases & secondary effects category.

 - Axillary temperature should be taken with thermometer in that region for approximately four (4) minutes.